 Cryptocurrencies have a number of properties that are different from a euro, for example.
 For example, payments with a cryptocurrency are:

 - Open and generative; By this we mean that you don’t have to ask anyone for permission to use cryptocurrencies.
 The software you need can be installed and used by anyone.
 After installing it, it is possible for anyone to send and receive cryptocurrencies.
 No third party is involved, so this also means that there is no gatekeeper function, a role that a credit card company also often fulfills.
 As a rule, therefore, these have become redundant.

 - Irreversible; After a payment is confirmed it cannot be reversed.
 By no one.
 Not by you, not by the bank, not by the other party.
-This also means that if you transfer your money to the wrong address, it is lost.
-So make sure you have filled in the address correctly!
+This also means that if you transfer your money to the wrong address, it will be lost.
+So make sure you fill in the address correctly!

 - Secure; because of the way blockchain works it is virtually impossible to crack the cryptographic keys behind it.
 Only the owner of a private key can transmit cryptocurrencies.
 For example, it would take a supercomputer over a trillion years to crack the code behind a Bitcoin address.
 However, although the code and blockchain itself is considered secure, the weakest link in this process is the human being himself or the device on which transactions are made.
-We therefore recommend that you only store crypto currency on a properly secured computer or ledger.
+We therefore recommend that you only store cryptocurrency on a properly secured computer or hardware wallet.

 - Fast; transactions are processed almost instantly and verified within a few minutes.
 The speed of a transaction takes place regardless of the location where you transfer the amount.
 So this means that transferring bitcoin to your neighbor and your favorite bakery is just as fast as transferring it to someone located at the other end of the globe.

 Who or what determines the value of crypto currencies?